 This includes the entire Android operating system with UI, kernel, libraries, etc. Hence, anyone with a few technical skills and coding knowledge can create their own Android custom firmware.

-According to a recent survey, most of the Google Pixel and Nexus users try to get unofficial firmware on their handsets.
+According to a recent survey, most Google Pixel and Nexus users try to get unofficial firmware on their handsets.
 The main reason behind this is that Google phones run a boring stock Android UI.

 In today’s guide, we’ll install a custom ROM with the help of TWRP custom recovery.
 This method will work on any Android smartphone and tablet running the latest version of recovery.